Informfully/Challenges/README.md

 We share the code of all [previous workflows](https://github.com/Informfully/Challenges/tree/main/newsimages25) together with their [overview papers](https://2025.multimediaeval.com).
 Please follow the recommendations outlined in the [Task Overview Paper (Release February)](TBD) to ensure that you have a competitive run submission.

+### 2025 vs. 2026

+> Note: This section is primarily for teams that participated in the past.
+It summarized the main difference between the 2025 and 2026 iteration.

+Teams that participated in earlier iterations of the challenge are welcom to enter with a new submission.
+Their existing workflow, however, needs to be adapted to accomodate the changes.

+* Separate training and test sets for (with the training set being the same as in 2025).
+* You can use/combing automated means and human-in-the-loop approaches for your runs (i.e., merged the two objectives of the previous small and large subtask into one main challenge task).
+* We encourage mixing image retrieval and generation, you no longer need to separate them.
+* Image submissions for runs *must be unique* (no resuing images within one run) and *must not use any baseline image* (you can no use original images we share).

+In addition to that, acceptance of your run is tied to the participation during the online event and taking part in the reviewing of Working Notes Papers.

 ## Online Evaluation

 Taking part in the online evaluation event is mandatory.